grafana/agent/docs/sources/configuration/integrations/snowflake-config.md

   relabel_configs:
     [- <relabel_config> ... ]

-  # Relabel metrics coming from the integration, allowing to drop series
+  # Relabel metrics coming from the integration, lets you drop series
-  # from the integration that you don't care about.
+  # from the integration that you don't care about from the integration.
   metric_relabel_configs:
     [ - <relabel_config> ... ]

-  # How frequent to truncate the WAL for this integration.
+  # How frequently the WAL is truncated for this integration.
   [wal_truncate_frequency: <duration> | default = "60m"]

   #
   # Exporter-specific configuration options
   #

-  # The account name of the snowflake account to monitor
+  # The account name of the snowflake account to monitor.
   account_name: <string>

   # Username for the database user used to scrape metrics.
   username: <string>

-  # Password for the database user used to scrape metrics
+  # Password for the database user used to scrape metrics.
   password: <string>

   # The warehouse to use when querying metrics.